JensRantil/jensrantil.github.io/content/posts/2026-04-28_types-of-ai/index.md

 Compared to structured input, all this flexibility comes at the cost of correctness (misunderstandings), determinism (same input yields same output), and a loss of discoverability (what you can do).

 Success metric for an AI product interface could be _usage by end users_.
+But ultimately, that does not say anything about the outcome.
+A better success metric is if users can use the AI/LLM interface to succesfully and quickly perform the task at hand.

 ## AI as a product implementation detail